 While scrolling through my Pinterest feed I came across this beautiful nativity wreath for sale.
-It was an Etsy listing and it costed $100.
+It was an Etsy listing and costs $100.

-I don’t like paying full price for anything, especially expensive wreath.
+I don’t like paying full price for anything, especially expensive wreaths.
 So, I decided that I would make my own and see how much I ended up spending.
-(I did the same thing with this boxwood wreath.)
+(I did the same thing with this boxwood wreath and it turned out MUCH cheaper, but just as pretty!)

 I was able to find everything I needed for this wreath at my local Wal-Mart and Dollar General, which is always a win in my book!
-(Yay for not having to drive to the nearest craft store!)
+(Yay for not having to drive to the nearest craft store – 30 minutes away!)

-Even better than not having to find anything special at a craft store, was that the whole wreath cost me less than $25!
-Yay for saving more than 75% off retail price.
+Even better than not having to search for anything special at a craft store, was that the whole wreath cost me less than $25!
+(Yay for saving more than 75% off retail price!)

 Here’s how to make this super easy Christmas nativity wreath.